threepistons/recipes/rhubarb-streusel-cake.recipe.md

 - optional but really helpful, large metal serving spoon
 - two large mixing bowls
 - two additional containers, one suitable for four eggs to be beaten in and the other to hold less than 500ml of dry ingredients
-- a coffee or food grinder that you are prepared to put almonds in, or buy the almonds pre-ground
+- a coffee or food grinder that you are willing to put almonds in, or buy the almonds pre-ground

 ### Directions